onyx-platform/onyx-metrics/README.md

 Tags:
 * retry_segment_rate_1s

-Retry segment rate measures the number of times that segments emitted from an input task, have hit the time specified in [`:onyx/pending-timeout`](http://www.onyxplatform.org/docs/cheat-sheet/latest/#catalog-entry/:onyx/max-pending) (ms) without being completed.
+Retry segment rate measures total number of segments, emitted from an input task, that have taken longer than the time specified in [`:onyx/pending-timeout`](http://www.onyxplatform.org/docs/cheat-sheet/latest/#catalog-entry/:onyx/max-pending) (ms) without being completed, and were re-emitted as a result.

 Segments that are retried often indicate that a message was lost, potentially because a node died.
 However, there is also the potential that a pipeline is